What does the principle of "Do No Harm" emphasize in research practice?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

 The principle of "Do No Harm" emphasizes the importance of evaluating and minimizing potential harm to subjects involved in research.
-This principle is a fundamental ethical consideration in research practices, particularly in fields that involve human subjects, such as social sciences and criminal justice.
+This principle is foundational in research ethics, particularly in fields like criminal justice, where the impact of research on individuals and communities can be significant.
+It necessitates that researchers carefully consider the risks they might impose on participants, whether these risks are physical, psychological, legal, or social.

 Subscribe